robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 Second, it's difficult for a programmer working on the code to see which description is associated with which function, because they have to hop back and forth between `run_function` and `get_description`.
 It would be clearer and more robust if the description and logic for a function lived right next to each other and didn't need to be matched up by strings and parallel if-statements.

 Uniting a filter's description and its logic is a worthy aim.
-But as we'll see, the way in which Frankie achieved this goal created new problems for him.
+But as we'll see, the way in which Frankie achieved this goal created severla new problems.
 Let's look at Frankie's solution, the problems it created, and how we can fix them.

 ## Functions that do too much